Iraqi forces kill 57 Islamist militants in Sunni province

-BAGHDAD Iraqi troops and allied tribesmen killed 57 Islamist militants in Anbar province on Monday, the Defense Ministry said, in advance of a possible assault on the Sunni Muslim rebel-held city of Falluja.
+BAGHDAD Iraqi troops and allied tribesmen killed 57 Islamist militants in Anbar province on Monday, the Defence Ministry said, in advance of a possible assault on the Sunni Muslim rebel-held city of Falluja.

 ISIL militants and other Sunni groups angered by the Shi'ite Muslim-led Baghdad government overran Falluja and parts of the nearby city of Ramadi in the western province of Anbar on January 1.

-The Defense Ministry statement said most of the 57 militants had been killed in the outskirts of Ramadi, but gave few details.
+The Defence Ministry statement said most of the 57 militants had been killed in the outskirts of Ramadi, but gave few details.

 Prime Minister Nuri al-Maliki has held back from an all-out assault on Falluja to give time for a negotiated way out of the standoff, but mediation efforts appear to have failed.